hwarnecke/master_thesis/README.md

 Since this Experiment mostly uses OpenAI LLMs both for the RAG system as well as the evaluators, an OpenAI API key is needed.
 The key needs to be provided in an .env file under the tag ``OPENAI_API_KEY``.

+# Experiment

+The main experiment can be found under `Experiment/main.py`

+It runs a set of questions through different query engines, evaluates them based on deepeval and logs the results.

+Different parameter can be specified that handle the LLM, Embedding, questions, prompts, query engines and more.